SimpleX Chat

-SimpleX Chat is a cross-platform end-to-end (E2E) encrypted instant messaging app and console application.
+SimpleX Chat is a free and open-source cross-platform end-to-end encrypted instant messaging app and console application.
 The app does not require phone number, email address, or any other external identification.

-SimpleX applications are completely open source and available for Android, iOS, Windows, macOS operating systems, and various Linux distributions.
+SimpleX applications are available for Android, iOS, Windows, macOS operating systems, and various Linux distributions.

 History

-The messaging app was developed from 2020 to 2022, according to GitHub releases.
-On January 12, 2022 there was an official release which introduced a terminal application featuring the implementation of the SMP protocol developed by SimpleX Chat Ltd.

-In July 2024, the American cybersecurity firm Trail of Bits conducted an independent security audit of the SMP protocol version 6.1.
+In July 2024, the American cybersecurity firm Trail of Bits conducted an independent security audit of the SimpleX Chat's cryptographic protocols.

-According to The Guardian, following the arrest of Pavel Durov in France in 2024 many far-right groups have migrated from Telegram to SimpleX due to hightened privacy concerns.
+Following the arrest of Pavel Durov in France in 2024 many extremist groups fled from Telegram to SimpleX due to heightened privacy concerns.

+Funding

+SimpleX Chat is developed by SimpleX Chat Ltd, a commercial company.
+The project began full-time development in 2021, initially supported by angel investors including Portman Wills and Peter Briffett.
+In July 2022, it raised approximately $370,000 in pre-seed funding, including from Village Global.

+In August 2024, SimpleX Chat announced a $1.3 million pre-seed investment led by Jack Dorsey, with participation from Asymmetric Capital Partners.
+The company has stated that user donations play a significant role, covering infrastructure costs and supporting development, with collective donations exceeding $25,000 as of 2023.